-The origins of Dutch cleanliness has never been fully explained.
+The origin of Dutch cleanliness has never been fully explained.
 Contemporary observers linked the vehement cleansing of houses, streets, and ships to the destructive humidity typical of Dutch climate.
 Regular scrubbing would prevent furniture and wooden floors from moulding and rotting.
 However, weather conditions were quite similar in other parts of the North Sea area where no such culture of cleanliness existed.
-In a recent study the historians Bas van Bavel and Oscar Gelderblom have argued convincingly that Dutch cleanliness was closely bound to the commercialization of the all-important butter and dairy products both which require a extraordinary attention to hygiene.
-They estimate that by the turn of the 16th century half of all rural households and up to one third of urban households in Holland produced butter and cheese.
+In a recent study, the historians Bas van Bavel and Oscar Gelderblom have argued convincingly that Dutch cleanliness was closely bound to the commercialization of the all-important butter and dairy products both that require extraordinary attention to hygiene.
+They estimate that by the turn of the 16th century half of all rural households and up to one-third of urban households in Holland produced butter and cheese.

-The rendering of this work is so uncomplicated that some critics have asserted it was not finished when it left the painter's easel.
+The mimetic rendering of the present work is so uncomplicated that some critics have asserted it was not finished when it left the painter's easel.
 Nonetheless, it compares quite well with the artist's late style which tends towards generalized, abstracted forms and broken tones instead of descriptive detail and continuous modeling.
-In fact, Vermeer's art was to be championed by some 20th-century abstract painters who saw him as spiritual precursor the art-for-art's-sake doctrine.
-The degree to which Vermeer abstracted the observed world into pictorial terms is so authoritative that it frequently excapes notice.
+In fact, Vermeer's art was to be championed by some 20th-century abstract painters who saw him as a spiritual precursor of the art-for-art's-sake doctrine.
+The degree to which Vermeer abstracted the observed world into pictorial terms is so authoritative that it frequently escapes notice.
 If one isolates the billowing starch-white sleeves from the rest of the painting, they are almost unrecognizable.

 Man's propensity towards abstracting visual phenomena has proved troublesome to explain in detail but it is generally held that the human mind tends to organize shapes in accordance with its own principal function: recognition and the retrieval of stored information.
 In short, abstraction reflects the way the human mind thinks.
-It tends to reduce the infinite complexities of visual phenomena to its simplest structure working towards the most regular, symmetrical geometrical shape attainable under the circumstances.
-The mind abstracts visual information automatically without any conscious intervention whatsoever.
+It tends to reduce the infinite complexities of visual phenomena to their simplest structures working towards the most regular, symmetrical geometrical shape attainable under the circumstances.
+The mind abstracts visual information automatically without any conscious intervention.

 For the painter, abstraction is a tool which is consciously employed to aid recognition, but also to enhance those aspects of reality which he deems most important to communicate.

-Perhaps one of the greatest talents of Vermeer was his uncanny ability to relate painting technique, compositional design and, at times, even linear perspective to the theme of his work.
-Moreover, this accomplishment is never won at the cost of subverting the naturalistic reading of the depicted scene.
+One of the greatest talents of Vermeer was his uncanny ability to relate painting technique, compositional design and, at times, even linear perspective to the theme of his work.
+This accomplishment is never achieved at the cost of subverting naturalism.

-Linear perspective is an all-important tool used to establish a coherent sense of depth to a realist image and to create the sensation that the objects which appear in different positions and at different distances from the viewer can be intuitively, yet securely located within that space.
-In this system, all lines parallel with the viewer's line of sight recede to the horizon towards the so-called vanishing point.
-The vanishing point stands opposite to the viewer which in the case of a painting, the painter.
+Linear perspective is an all-important tool used to establish a coherent sense of depth to a realist image and to create the sensation that the objects that appear in different positions and at different distances from the viewer.
+In this system, all lines parallel with the viewer's line of sight recede to the horizon towards the vanishing point.
+The vanishing point stands opposite to the viewer.

-If the traceable orthogonals of the perspectival system of the present work are extended to locate the vanishing point, we find that they converge on the face (precisely, the right-hand eye) of the seated mistress.
-Thus, while working, Vermeer sat directly in front of the seated woman with his eye at the same height from the ground as hers.
-Consequentially, even though the standing column-like maid is placed dead-center at the heart of the composition, the perspectival system leads the viewer's eye to the mistress who is the expressive heart of the painting.
+When the traceable orthogonals of the perspectival system of the present work are extended to locate the vanishing point, we find that they converge precisely on the right-hand eye of the seated mistress.
+Thus, while working, Vermeer sat directly in front of her with his eye at the same height from the ground as hers.
+Consequentially, even though the maid is placed at the geometrical center of the painting, the perspectival system leads the viewer's eye to the mistress, the expressive heart of the painting.

-In the Love Letter (see detail left), the two women are entangled in a subtly confrontational relationship making direct eye contact.
+In The Love Letter, the two women, who make direct eye contact, are entangled in a subtly confrontational relationship.
 The maid lowers her head towards her mistress in a relaxed, easy-going pose.
 The mistress, instead, is constrained to raise her head as she nervously investigates the expression of her maid who most likely knows something more about the contents of the letter than she.
 The relationship of the two figures is enhanced on the pictorial level by the sinuous, shared contours of the figures.
 They touch not only with their eyes.
-The transitory nature of their enounter is reinforced by the gesture of the mistress who momentarily holds her unopened letter in the air.
+The transitory nature of their encounter is reinforced by the gesture of the mistress who momentarily holds her unopened letter in the air.

 On the other hand, the maid and mistress in the present picture speak of division.
 The two women face different directions.
 The maid looks out the window away from her mistress attempting to isolate herself from the uncomfortable situation while her mistress is emotionally involved in the response to a letter hastily cast down on the floor.
 As with her folded arms, the maid keeps her thoughts to herself.
-While the two figures are in close proximity analogous to the pair in the Love Letter, their contours converge but never touch (see diagram lower left).
-The two women remain divided both on the picture plane and in thought.
-The same devise animates the early Officer and Laughing Girl.
+While the two figures are in close proximity, analogous to the two women in The Love Letter, their contours converge but never touch (see diagram lower left).
+The women remain divided both on the picture plane and in thought.
+The same device animates the early Officer and Laughing Girl.

 Willem Goeree wrote, when houding is lacking, "things appear entangled in one another, packed together, or falling towards us in a tumble" and is "that which makes everything in a Drawing or Painting advance and recede, and makes everything from the nearest point to the most central, and from there to the most distant, stand in its own position, without seeming nearer or further, lighter or darker, than its distance or closeness permits; placing each thing, without confusion, separate and well apart from the objects which are next to and around it."

-Houding, therefore, seems to indicate the harmonization of the opposing pictorial values (light and dark, strong and weak colors) in order to produce an illusion of three-dimensional space.
-Proper houding avoided a painting appearing, as in the words of the Dutch painter and art theorist Samuel van Hoogstraten put it, "like a chessboard."
+Houding, therefore, seems to indicate the harmonization of the opposing pictorial values (light and dark, strong and weak colors) in order to produce a believable illusion of three-dimensional space.
+Proper houding avoided a painting appearing, as the Dutch painter and art theorist Samuel van Hoogstraten claimed, "like a chessboard."
 If houding is achieved, the observer feels that the painting is "accessible with one's feet," that is, as if he could walk in and about the pictured space.

 As in few other works, the space of the present painting appears so real that the viewer feels as if he could almost walk into it.
-However, any attempt to interpret Vermeer's canvas in the light of the Dutch term houding would be highly speculative.
-But it is nonetheless instructive for the modern museum-goer to comprehend that while Vermeer's painted illusions appear speak to us directly to us, they are more complex than we imagine and it is best to remain aware of the pitfalls of reading into them meanings never intended.
+However, any attempt to interpret Vermeer's canvas in the light of the Dutch term houding remains speculative.
+But it is nonetheless instructive for the modern museum-goer to comprehend that while Vermeer's painted illusions appear to speak directly to us, they are more complex than we imagine.

-Early in his career Vermeer developed a penchant for placing his figures against light backgrounds, a practice tactfully avoided by most Dutch painters who preferred dark backdrops.
-Although he may have arrived at this pictorial devise independently, it is possible that he was following the advice of the great Leonardo da Vinci who had noted "objects placed against a light background.will naturally appear detached from that background."
-Moreover, in the present work and others Vermeer employed what we might call lighting contrapposto recommended by Leonardo in order to augment the plasticity of forms: "put the light side against a dark background, and the light side against the dark background."
+Early in his career, Vermeer developed a penchant for placing his figures against light backgrounds, a practice tactfully avoided by most Dutch painters who preferred dark backdrops.
+Although he may have arrived at this solution independently, it is possible that he was following the advice of the great Leonardo da Vinci who had noted: "objects placed against a light background will naturally appear detached from that background."
+Moreover, in the present work and others, Vermeer employed what we might call lighting contrapposto recommended by Leonardo in order to augment the plasticity of forms: "put the light side against a dark background, and the light side against the dark background."

-The light side of the seated mistress' head and bodice is contrasted with the deep tones of the ebony frame and shadows while the darks side is contrasted by and passage of inexplicably light wall.
-The effect is so convincing that few note that according to the illumination of the composition, the wall could never have received such intense light so distant from the light source.
+The light side of the seated mistress' head and bodice is contrasted with the deep tones of the ebony frame and shadows, while the dark side is contrasted by and passage of light wall.
+The effect is so effective that few observers note that the wall could never have received such intense light so distant from the light source.

-A similar effect was employed by Piet Mondriaan in a photographic self portrait (brought to the attention of the author by Robert Wald).
-The Dutch abstract painter is said to have been deeply sensitive to Vermeer's uncanny sense of pictorial design.
+A similar effect was employed by Piet Mondriaan in a photographic self portrait (brought to the attention of the author by the art historian Robert Wald).
+The Dutch abstract painter is said to have been sensitive to Vermeer's uncanny sense of design.